 The Subchapter S Corporation is an attractive form of doing business because it combines the business and legal characteristics of a corporation with many of the income tax characteristics of a partnership.
 For flow-through of profits and losses to the owners, the Subchapter S Corporation is treated in a manner similar to a partnership.
 For other purposes, such as limited liability, distributions, redemptions and reorganizations, the Subchapter S Corporation is treated much like a regular corporation.

-A regular Corporation is subject to federal and Georgia Corporate Income Taxes.
+A regular Corporation is subject to federal and any applicable state Corporate Income Taxes.
 Therefore, profits are taxed first on the corporate level and then again at the individual level of the shareholders to whom the profits are distributed.

 How To Build Your Business Return to Menu